ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 ~~~
 7. Then download and launch the docker elk container and publish the ports that ELK runs on, by adding the following:
 ~~~
-# Use docker_container module
 - name: download and launch a docker elk container
       docker_container:
         name: elk
         image: sebp/elk:761